balancer/balancer-v2-monorepo/README.md

 - [`v2-liquidity-mining`](./pkg/liquidity-mining): contracts that compose the liquidity mining (veBAL) system.
 - [`v2-governance-scripts`](./pkg/governance-scripts): contracts that execute complex governance actions.

+## Pre-requisites

+The build & test instructions below should work out of the box with Node 14.x.
+(Please note that it needs Node 14 specifically, and will NOT work with Node 16 or higher.)

 ## Clone

 This repository uses git submodules; use `--recurse-submodules` option when cloning.
 For example, using https: